oroinc/documentation/user/back-office/sales/quotes/manage.rst

    This option is available only when:

    * :ref:`Quote Management Flow <simple-quote-management>` / :ref:`Backoffice Quote Flow with Approvals <quote-management-with-approvals>` are inactive.
-   * One of the workflows is active and the current workflow step allows editing the quote.
+   * One of the workflows is active, and the current workflow step allows editing the quote.

 To edit a quote: